September 2006 (Part 3)

 Some followers of women's liberation may vehemently protest, accusing such attitude as male chauvinism.
 This, I believe, is a main reason why so many eligible women could not get husbands, and also why many men choose to stay out of marriage.
 I asked some eligible bachelors why they were not married.
 Can you guest what they told me?
 They said they were scared!
 They were scared of women disputing every decision they made, or arguing over every opinion they offered.

-For example, when a man suggests going to restaurant A for dinner, a modern, “liberated” woman would say, “No, let us go to restaurant B.” When he says listening to sentimental music is romantic, she would say, “No, it is boring”, and proceed to give countless reasons why she thinks so.
+For example, when a man suggests going to restaurant A for dinner, a modern, “liberated” woman would say, “No, let us go to restaurant B.” When he says listening to sentimental music is romantic, she would say, “No, it is boring”, and proceeds to give countless reasons why she thinks so.
 She wins her argument but loses her man.

 A clever woman traps her man by yielding, then turns the table around and leads him by his nose.
 This is classic Taijiquan principle in combat.

 When her man suggests going to restaurant A for dinner, the clever woman would not say no. She would say something as follows.
 “Oh yes, you always have good suggestions.
 This is one of the many good things I like about you.”
 Then when they are starting their journey to restaurant A, she would say something like this.
 “I heard that restaurant B served delicious duck.
 I love delicious duck.
 It makes my mouth water.
-Won´t you take me to restaurant B, please?”
+Won't you take me to restaurant B, please?”
 She would say with such sweetness that even when her man knows he is falling into a trap, he would blissfully let himself fall into it.

 The “Four Preparations” and the “Three Arrivals” we use in our combat application are as effective in defeating an opponent as in winning a husband.
 First you prepare yourself by being attractive and feminine as well as kind and loving.
 Next you access your hero (or victim), picking him from a few eligible choices.
 Then you look out for an opening.
 If it is not presently available, you create one yourself.
 When the opportunity arises, you move in swiftly and claim your prize.